simonhw/middle-earth-champion/README.md

 - hash the admin password
 - allow user to return to main menu from any input line
 - add code to show a maximum number of rows at a time if the waiting list is very long?
+- crop waiting list data to be maximum 80 characters.
 - allow return to main menu from reference code loop